 It is important to note that the Adjudicator can only deal with a complaint about the Society’s handling of a complaint against a solicitor.
 The Adjudicator cannot investigate at first hand a complaint about a solicitor.
 Complaints of this nature should be forwarded directly to The Law Society, Complaints and Client Relations Section, George's Court, George's Lane, North King Street, Dublin 7.
-See steps to take to make a complaint.

 Complaints to the Adjudicator

 Complaints, which must be in writing, should contain the following information:

 - The reference used by the Law Society on its correspondence

 - The date on which the Society made its decision (a copy of the letter conveying the Society’s decision should be enclosed if available)

 - Confirmation that the subject matter of the complaint to the Adjudicator has not already been considered by the Solicitors Disciplinary Tribunal.

 Send your complaints to Independent Adjudicator of the Law Society, 26/27 Upper Pembroke Street, Dublin 2.

 For more information, telephone 353 1 662 0457 or visit the Adjudicator website.